Figma IPO: Date, Price, Final Terms, S-1

 Conclusion

-Retail investors can invest in a similar company, Canva, via the Fundrise Innovation Fund.
+Retail investors can invest in a similar company, Canva, and other pre-IPO companies like Databricks, OpenAI, and Anthropic via the Fundrise Innovation Fund.
+Invest in the next IPOs, today.

 The minimum to invest is $10, and all U.S.-based investors 18+ are welcome.
 But we have yet to see Figma availability in pre-IPO venture capital funds available to non-accredited investors.

-If the Figma IPO is on your acquisition list, good luck.
+If you received an allocation for the Figma IPO, congratulations.
 Invest in pre-IPO and IPO companies with caution.

 Read more: Top SaaS Startups